The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Coffee and tea are fine for breakfast and dinner, but throughout the day avoid them, along with the culturally standard soda pop and colas, and drink only pure water.
 Drinking about 8 oz (250 ml) of water per hour is not only healthy (it keeps you properly hydrated) but it also helps to keep your stomach full, thus preventing you from feeling hungry between meals.

-Whenever you are about to eat anything, whether it be a full meal or just a sip of water, take time to give a proper blessing.
-Developing this habit will help you avoid “automatic eating,” and it will encourage you to reflect on whether you really need the food or not.
+Whenever you are about to eat anything, whether it be a full meal or just a sip of water, take time to give it a proper blessing.
+In this way, your food will participate with you in a divine mystery, rather than be reduced to a mere object of consumption.
+Moreover, developing this habit of blessing your food will help you avoid “automatic eating,” and it will encourage you to reflect on whether you really need the food or not.

 which we are about to receive

-And, in support of a more austere diet,
+And, in support of a more humble diet,

 add the following to the above: